Skip to main content

 Offered in Fall Only

-Fundamentals of methods used in evaluating properties and performance of nonwovens.
-Assessment of thermal, mechanical, moisture transport and barrier properties of nonwovens.
+Fundamentals of methods used in evaluating structures & properties of nonwoven and related materials that influence nonwoven product performance and manufacturing processing.
+Principles and Characterization methods of polymer thermal & rheological properties, nonwoven structural characteristics, mechanical, fluid transport, and barrier properties of nonwovens.
 Reliability and interpretation of test results.

 Offered in Spring Only